Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Conservatism through matrix regularisation

-and $\mathbf{F}_{\text{MSY}}=\hat{\mathbf{G}}\tr \mathbf{B}_{\text{MSY}}$, where $\kappa>0$ is a parameter of dimensions $\text{Time}^{-1}\text{Biomass}^{-1}$ or $\text{Time}^{-1}$ $(\text{Biomass}/\text{Area})^{-1}$, depending on how biomass is quantified.
+and $\mathbf{F}_{\text{MSY}}=\hat{\mathbf{G}}\tr \mathbf{B}_{\text{MSY}}$, where $\kappa\ge 0$ is a parameter of dimensions $\text{Time}^{-1}\text{Biomass}^{-1}$ or $\text{Time}^{-1}$ $(\text{Biomass}/\text{Area})^{-1}$, depending on how biomass is quantified.

-The term $\kappa I$ in this formula shifts the eigenvalues of $\mathbf{H}$ away from zero, so improving the condition of the matrix inversion.
+With $\kappa=0$, Eq.~\eqref{eq:BMSY-reg} reduces to the simpler Eq.~\eqref{eq:BMSY} without conservatism, derived above.
+The term $\kappa I$ in Eq.~\eqref{eq:BMSY-reg} shifts the eigenvalues of $\mathbf{H}$ away from zero, so improving the condition of the matrix inversion.
 This method is known as Lavrentiev regularisation \citep{engl2000:_regularization}.
-With this modification, Eq.~\eqref{eq:BMSY-reg} implements a form of conservatism: if $\kappa$ is very large, Eq.~\eqref{eq:BMSY-reg} reduces to $\mathbf{B}_{\text{MSY}}=\mathbf{B}$, i.e. a recommendation to keep stock sizes at their current levels.
-However, contrasting alternative conceivable formulae, e.g. $ \mathbf{B}_{\text{MSY}}= (1+\kappa)^{-1}[\mathbf{H}^{-1} \mathbf{r}/2+\kappa \mathbf{B}] $, which is also conservative for large $\kappa$, Eq.~\eqref{eq:BMSY-reg} applies conservatism only to those components of $\mathbf{B}$ that are aligned with eigenvectors of $\mathbf{H}$ corresponding to eigenvalues near zero, i.e. where conservatism is most useful because numerical uncertainty is large.
-Conservatism is expected to be beneficial if $\mathbf{H}$ is ill-conditioned, and otherwise to be neutral or detrimental in its effect on the ability of management to meet its objectives.
+With this modification, Eq.~\eqref{eq:BMSY-reg} implements a form of conservatism: if $\kappa$ is very large, Eq.~\eqref{eq:BMSY-reg} reduces to $\mathbf{B}_{\text{MSY}}=\mathbf{B}$, i.e.\ a recommendation to keep stock sizes at their current levels.
+Equation~\eqref{eq:BMSY-reg} applies conservatism only to those components of $\mathbf{B}$ that are aligned with eigenvectors of $\mathbf{H}$ corresponding to eigenvalues near zero, i.e.\ where conservatism is most useful because numerical uncertainty is large.
+This distinguishes Eq.~\eqref{eq:BMSY-reg} from alternative conceivable formulae, e.g. $ \mathbf{B}_{\text{MSY}}= (1+\kappa)^{-1}[\mathbf{H}^{-1} \mathbf{r}/2+\kappa \mathbf{B}] $, which is also ``conservative'' for large $\kappa$.
+Conservatism is expected to be beneficial if $\mathbf{H}$ is ill-conditioned, and otherwise to be neutral or detrimental in its effect on the ability of managers to meet objectives.

-One might expect that the matrix inversion involved in computing $\hat{\mathbf{G}}=\diag(\mathbf{G}^{-1})^{-1}$, required for management towards \NP{} objectives, could also be made more robust using regularisation methods, but we did not find a regularisation schemes that would improve outcomes among those we experimented with.
-Except for this, \SOC{} does not require any matrix inversion, so that above considerations play not role if such strategies are employed.
+One might expect that the matrix inversion involved in computing $\hat{\mathbf{G}}=\diag(\mathbf{G}^{-1})^{-1}$, required for management towards \NP{} objectives, could also be made more robust using regularisation methods, but we did not find a regularisation schemes that would improve outcomes among the schemes we experimented with.
+Except for this, \SOC{} does not require any matrix inversion, so the above considerations play no role if \SOC{} is employed.